mb0/xelf-go/doc/modules.md

 and specifically for daql project files and repl as well as the layla project.
 To encapsulate these capabilities in modules is some work but would go a long way towards usability and extensibility.

+We want to import two versions of a module, or more generally allow importing modules with the same name.
+This would be especially handy for migrations, where we want to backup the project data with the corresponding project schemas and then later import both the old and new schema to migrate the backup data.

 Use case
 --------

-project conf: one often has a common project configuration as well as deployment target specific configuration, modules let use different files that are easily composed.
+project conf: one often has a common project configuration as well as deployment target specific configuration, modules let us use different files that are easily composed.

 daql repl: we want a generic xelf repl, that we use to load a plain xelf configuration file for the development db details, pull in the dom package to define a new schema, pull in gen to experiment